What’s the difference between a cross lease and a freehold property?

-Can you convert a cross lease to a freehold?
+Can you convert to a freehold?

-The conversion will require:
+The conversion requires:

-- Physical works to separate the services and potentially upgrade the driveway
+- Physical works to separate the services and potentially upgrade the driveway.